 Opening Times: Only closed occasionally for maintenance

-Facilities: Toilets, BBQ, picnic tables
+Facilities: Toilets, BBQ, picnic tables available at both entrances

-What to take: Water, camera, insect repellant
+What to take: Water, camera, insect repellant, picnic, time to relax

 Great views of Serenity Falls can be found from on Serenity Bridge, which was originally lifted into place by helicopter.
 Serenity Falls flows along overhanging boulders forming caves behind the falls that you can explore.
 A pool has formed at the base of the falls and although you will find pictures of people swimming here there is signage up warning against swimming.
 Stormwater is fed into Martins Creek during high rainfall so all sorts of contaminants and debris can end up in the water.